-&lt;sup>1 Throughout, "including" means "including but not limited to".
+1 Throughout, "including" means "including but not limited to".

 Road widening and local re-alignments associated with the HPARU Project would result in a new disturbance estimated at 85.9 ha.
 In addition, construction activities will require land for additional temporary camps/laydown areas and for quarries, resulting in a disturbance of about 20.4 ha.
-Overall, the Project will approximately double the disturbed surface area from 101 ha to 207 ha.
+Overall, the Project will roughly double the disturbed surface area from 101 ha to 207 ha.
 This includes the progressive reclamation of land during and immediately following the construction period.

 The existing HPAR is currently a single-lane road with very little traffic.
-The road was not readily passable until reconstruction in 2014.
-In 2014 and 2015 the main use was for access by Selwyn and its contractors to the Selwyn Mine Project site and to undertake baseline studies on the road itself.
+Prior to its reconstruction in 2014, the road was not readily passable by vehicles.
+In 2014 and 2015, the main use was for access by Selwyn and its contractors to the Selwyn Mine Project site and to undertake baseline studies on the road itself.
 Estimated current traffic, including mine access and public use, is less than one vehicle per day.